-There are still bungalows on this small island at 500 baht (ten euros) and traditional wooden houses on stilts.
+You can still find on this small island bungalows at 500 baht (about ten euros) and traditional wooden houses on stilts.

 There are paddy fields, rubber forests, gray buffaloes and brown goats grazing along the embankments.
 You can ride your motorbike in the wind, along the small road that goes around the island, without fear of traffic, minimal.

 But what first catches the eye here is the sea and its spectacular archipelago of islets and limestone peaks, which stand out in the bluish haze of the horizon.